-- C8 New kerb and guttering should be constructed in similar materials and details to that of original fabric. - C9 New sandstone kerbing should be used where appropriate to the context and is to be detailed to match the existing kerbing.
-Where concrete kerbs are to be used, preference should be for precast segmental elements. - C10 Original kerb alignments should be retained to preserve the character of the streets. - C11 Screen planting (using appropriate species) should be provided to off-street public car parking areas to soften their visual impact, increase shade and provide a visual barrier to adjacent residential development.
+- C8 New kerb and guttering should be constructed in similar materials and details to that of - C9 - C10 Original kerb alignments should be retained to preserve the character of the streets. - Screen planting (using appropriate species) should be provided to off-street public car parking areas to soften their visual impact, increase shade and provide a visual barrier to adjacent residential development.